danjac/radiofeed-app/README.md

 ## Deployment

 This application uses Ansible for deployment (tested on version 2.10.3).
-Create a file *vars.yml* with the environment variables above.
-You can copy the file *vars.yml.template*.
-You should use ansible-vault to encrypt this file.
+See instructions above for creating a secure environment secrets file.

 To deploy just run: